devjgm/papers/cpp_time_zone.md

 https://www.iana.org/time-zones), and are not a part of this proposal.
 The core of this paper proposes a single user-facing class that can represent any real-world time zone and is able to convert between the *absolute time* and the *civil time* domains.
-All the complex time zone computations will be handled by this Time Zone Library.
-The exposed interface will give callers access to all the time zone information they need, while encouraging proper time-programming practices.
+All the complex time-zone computations will be handled by this Time-Zone Library.
+The exposed interface will give callers access to all the time-zone information they need, while encouraging proper time-programming practices.

 ## Motivation and Scope